tomkimpson/RelativisticDynamics.jl/docs/src/index.md

 Contributions are always welcome - just [open a pull request](https://github.com/tomkimpson/RelativisticDynamics.jl/pulls).

+Some recommended areas to start contributing can be found on the [Contributing](contributing.md) page

 ## Acknowledgements
 This work solving the MPD equations was originally motivated through interesting discussions with [Kinwah Wu](https://www.ucl.ac.uk/mssl/people/prof-kinwah-wu).
 The port to a modern, precision-flexible model in Julia was heavily inspired by [Milan Klöwer](https://github.com/milankl).
 Huge thanks to both.